 Leica M9 vs Panasonic GX7

 The Leica M9 and the Panasonic Lumix DMC-GX7 are two enthusiast cameras that were announced, respectively, in September 2009 and August 2013.
-The M9 is a rangefinder-style mirrorless, while the GX7 is a mirrorless interchangeable lens camera.
+The M9 is a rangefinder-focusing mirrorless, while the GX7 is a mirrorless interchangeable lens camera.
 The cameras are based on a full frame (M9) and a Four Thirds (GX7) sensor.
 The Leica has a resolution of 18.1 megapixels, whereas the Panasonic provides 15.8 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.